ClubObsidian/DynamicGui/README.md

 A plugin designed to make writing menus for Minecraft easy.
 Menus can be written in the configuration language of your choice: yaml, hocon, json or xml.
 </div>

 ## Features

-* Multi server support in one jar
-  * Bukkit - Fully supported
-  * Sponge - Support dropped for now
 * A number of functions to use to customize menus
   * Functions use latebinding
   * Addons can be written for more functions